Rauma Line: Future

 There have been proposals to reduce or eliminate passenger transport on the line.
 A report by the Institute of Transport Economics in 2004 concluded that the low population density, the lack of termination in a city and the nature of being a branch line with correspondence at Dombås made it impossible to attract sufficient ridership to make operations profitable.

 The lobbyist organisation Norsk Bane has paid for an investigation made by Deutsche Bahn which proposes to construct a high-speed railway between Ålesund and Oslo, which would run through Romsdalen.
 The line would connect to a proposed high-speed line between Oslo and Trondheim at Dombås, but would avoid going through Åndalsnes and instead pass through the village of Bjorli, through the Valldalen valley, before reaching the village of Valldal in Sunnmøre.
 The branch would be 193 km long, of which 89 km would run in tunnel and 13 km be on bridges and viaducts.
 It is estimated to cost NOK 30 billion and give a travel time of 2 hours and 33 minutes from Ålesund to Oslo.
 Because of 1.25 percent gradients, the line is suitable for freight trains.
 During daytime, freight trains would operate on the line in 160 km/h, while they could operate slower during the night.
 The proposal calls for twelve trains per direction per day between Ålesund and Oslo, and six trains per day between Ålesund and Trondheim.

 The travel time Ålesund–Oslo by bus and train (using the Rauma Line) is (as of 2018) around 7 hours 55 minutes (by car slightly less), and Åndalsnes–Oslo around 5 hours 30 minutes (by car slightly more).
 Air travel has a leading market share with 606,000 passengers Ålesund–Oslo and 370,000 Molde-Oslo year 2016.

+Driver’s cab documentation

+Several complete cab rides on the Rauma Line document the scenery along the Rauma River, including the Kylling Bridge and steep mountain sections.
+Full index: